2019: The Paper Clay Revolution (1 Day)

 by Graham Hay

-Suitable for absolute beginners*, teachers*, through to the most experienced clay user. *Note the 27 Oct 2019 workshop is only for those experienced with paper clay or clay.
+*The 27 Oct 2019 workshop is ONLY for those already experienced with paper clay. *

 Learn from an expert, but in a fun, hands-on way.